mindful-ai-dude/Gemini-AgentsADK-GUI/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.
-Copyright (c) 2025 J. Gravelle.
+Copyright (c) 2025 Gregory Kennedy.

 ## 🙏 Acknowledgments